%20(2).avif)

 For reference architectures and implementation guidance, see Google Cloud landing zone documentation.

-Our experience with GCP Landing Zone helped us establish repeatable foundations and guardrails for teams operating multi-project Google Cloud environments, so clients could scale safely while keeping security, networking, and governance consistent across workloads.
+Our experience with GCP Landing Zone helped us deliver repeatable Google Cloud foundations for multi-project organizations, so client teams could scale delivery while keeping networking, security, and governance consistent across environments.

 Some of the things we did include: